unicode-org/cldr/ldml/tr35-personNames.md

 `surname2` would only be asked for in certain locales, and where it is considered a separate, divisible name, such as in Mexico or Spain.
 For instance, in Mexico, the first and second surname are used for the legal name and in formal settings, and sometimes only the first surname is used in familiar or informal contexts.

 * Heathcote-Drummond is a single surname and would not be `{surname}-{surname2}` because we would never discard part of the name when formatting.
-* Spanish name: "Jose Luis Garcia Barrientos":   The `given` name is “Jose’, the `given2` name is “Luis”, the `surname` is "Garcia”, and the `surname2` is “Barrientos"
+* Spanish name: "Jose Luis Garcia Barrientos":   The `given` name is “Jose”, the `given2` name is “Luis”, the `surname` is "Garcia”, and the `surname2` is “Barrientos"

 How names get placed into fields to be formatted is beyond the scope of CLDR PersonName formats; this document just lays out the assumptions the formatting code makes when formatting the names.